asoali67/Capstone/README.md

 ## Modeling
-Two data modeling and 5 modeling algorithms used in this excersize
+Two data modeling and 5 modeling algorithms used in this excercise

 The Modeling algorithms are
 * RandomForestClassifier